Brenda Fricker: Personal life and death

-Fricker lives in the Liberties, Dublin.
-She was married to Barry Davis for 15 years until they divorced in 1988 only to later rekindle their friendship in 1990.
-Davis died later as a result of falling down a flight of stairs under the influence of alcohol which he had battled.
-This loss devastated Fricker.
-She was pregnant six times with Davis, but each pregnancy ended in miscarriage.
-She said that her loves include her pet dogs, drinking Guinness, reading poetry and playing snooker (she once stated that she had taken on the whole crew of My Left Foot.
-"I played pool against 17 of them, and beat them all," Fricker said).

-In 2012, Fricker said "Of all the films I’ve made, only three do I remember where I felt I’d moved forward as an actress: Cloudburst, My Left Foot and The Field."
+Fricker said that her loves included her pet dogs, drinking Guinness, reading poetry, and playing snooker – she once remarked that she had taken on the entire crew of My Left Foot: "I played pool against 17 of them, and beat them all!"
+In 2012, Fricker said "Of all the films I've made, only three do I remember where I felt I'd moved forward as an actress: Cloudburst, My Left Foot, and The Field."